bids-standard/bids-specification/src/04-modality-specific-files/02-magnetoencephalography.md

 the task description can be set to `task-multitask`.
 The `*_meg.json` file SHOULD contain details on the *Tasks*.

-Some manufacturers' data storage conventions use folders which contain data files of various nature: for example, CTF's `.ds` format, or BTi/4D's data folder.
+Some manufacturers' data storage conventions use directories which contain data files of various nature: for example, CTF's `.ds` format, or BTi/4D's data directory.
 Yet other manufacturers split their files once they exceed a certain size limit.
 For example Neuromag/Elekta/Megin, which can produce several files